Stuffed Green Peppers II - ☺♥

 Preheat the oven to 350º F.

-Brown the ground beef and the sausage in a large, deep skillet or a dutch oven, over medium heat, and then drain any rendered fat (if any) from it.
+Brown the ground beef and the sausage in a large, deep skillet or a Dutch oven, over medium heat, and then drain any rendered fat (if any) from it.
 If you used 90% lean ground beef you won't have any rendered fat to discard.

 Mix in the diced onion, diced garlic, salt and pepper and continue cooking on low heat for five minutes.

 Pour in one can of the tomato sauce (or two cups of the Ragu® Light or other spaghetti sauce) and mix thoroughly.
 Add the cooked rice and mix well.
 Let the mixture simmer on low heat for about 10 minutes, covered.
-Remove the skillet/dutch oven from the heat.
+Remove the skillet/Dutch oven from the heat.

 Spoon the meat and rice mixture, heaping, into/onto each half of the green peppers.
 If you have extra stuffing then simply fit it into openings around the green peppers.
 Pour the second can of tomato sauce, or the remainder of the jar of Ragu® Light or other spaghetti sauce, evenly over the mixture/peppers.